ottogiron/ferrariworker/README.md

 #### Processor Adapters Configuration Schema

-Every adapters has to define their configuration metadata, that means the adapter name/identifier and all the related configuration fields.
+Every adapter has to define their configuration metadata, that means the adapter name/identifier and all the related configuration fields.
 This information is necessary for the adapter to be registered as processor command, and to be able to parse the configuration values that will be provided to the factory.

 Please check the [RabbitMQ](processor/rabbit/rabbit.go) adapter for an example of a working processor adapter.